 John Kacedan: For many years, True Value has been an active participant at the National Hardware Show.
 It’s been a valuable B2B marketplace for us to explore key trends and developments in the hardware retail space.
 A gathering place to make connections with buyers and suppliers.
 A place to discover new products, technology advancements and explore ideas to integrate into our business.

-The National Hardware Show, celebrating its 75th anniversary of connecting the industry and kicking off its first year of being a SMART event May 5-7, 2020 at the Las Vegas Convention Center, is a vibrant, vital resource for progressive home improvement retailers of all sizes and scope seeking an expansive selection of innovative housewares and home products in such popular Show exhibits as Homewares, Outdoor Living and Tailgate, Backyard & BBQ.
+The National Hardware Show, celebrating its 75th anniversary of connecting the industry and kicking off its first year of being a SMART event, is a vibrant, vital resource for progressive home improvement retailers of all sizes and scope seeking an expansive selection of innovative housewares and home products in such popular Show exhibits as Homewares, Outdoor Living and Tailgate, Backyard & BBQ.